MatrixMike/lilypad/README.md

  allow permissions for using the USB port, sudo arduino from command line will provide a temporary fix.
 The Arduino 1.6.6 builds and thereabouts do a good job of auto-detecting the Lilypad and setting the port for uploads.
+====
+the history files are included as reminders of CL activity at the time of building
+====
+soon to add git sync with SSH a.o.t. email & password